FREQUENTLY ASKED QUESTIONS

 Scholarships: Scholarships are based on merit determined by audition results.
 You don't have to be a music major to be on the drumline nor get a scholarship from the drumline.
 If you are a music major, then you do have access to School of Music / Percussion Studio scholarships (again, merit based) and of course, the U's academic scholarships.
 For graduate students, the Graduate Teaching Assistantship information is here: https://www.mikesammons.com/auditions.

 How many students are in the percussion studio?
-How many are undergrads and graduates?
+How many are undergraduates and graduates?
 I keep the studio anywhere between 17-22 with 1-2 graduate students typically.
-This ensures that the studio is large enough draw/collect enough talent but intimate enough so that the studio has a close, tight-knit I dare say family style feel.
+This ensures that the studio is large enough to draw talent but intimate enough so that the studio has a close, tight-knit I dare say family, style feel.
 It is imperative to be around a lot of other great players but also a collaborative environment.
-From a faculty – studio member relationship, I always want a hands-on, one-on-one relationship.
-Even if students are studying a particular semester with another faculty member (also a big plus and draw to the U), I want my door to always be open to all students all the time.
-It is common for me to give lessons or do a mock with students even if they are not enrolled officially in lessons with me that semester.
+From a faculty – studio member relationship, I always want a hands-on, one-on-one relationship with members of the studio.
+Even if students are studying a particular semester with another faculty member (also a big plus and draw to the U!), I want my door to always be open to all students at all times.
+It is common for me to give lessons with students even if they are not enrolled officially in lessons with me that semester.

 Is the audition repertoire on the website for the upcoming auditions Yes - https://www.mikesammons.com/auditions